suborbital/docs/website/docs/how-to/customize-extensions/fully-qualified-function-names.md

 # Fully-qualified function names

-Each function uploaded by your users has a unique name called a fully-qualified function name, or FQFN.
-The string representation of an FQFN is as follows:
+Each function uploaded by your users has a unique name called a fully-qualified function name, or FQMN.
+The string representation of an FQMN is as follows:

 ```bash
 com.example.nawronuq98hqwekj198fkljbeco#default::record-event@v1.0.0